DanielGaraboaPaz/CleanAtlanticSimulations/README.rst

 Instructions
 ============

-To run with MOHID-Lagrangian, on file MOHIDLagrangianPath.sh replace with the path where is the MOHID-Lagrangian main folder.
+To run with MOHID-Lagrangian, on file MOHIDLagrangianPath.sh or MOHIDLagrangianPath.bat replace with the path where is the MOHID-Lagrangian main folder.

->> MOHIDLAGRANGIANPATH='/home/user/MOHID-Lagrangian'
+>> MOHIDLagrangianPath='/home/user/MOHID-Lagrangian'